suyunxue/gitAutoRebase/README.md

 8. Switches back to your original branch
 9. Rebases your branch onto main
 10. Pushes changes with `--force-with-lease`

+### Auto Commit and Push Command (`git-auto-commit-push`)
+1. Checks if you're in a git repository
+2. Gets current branch name
+3. Checks if there are staged changes
+4. Auto-generates commit message based on staged files (or uses provided message)
+5. Commits changes (`git commit -m "message"`)
+6. Pushes changes to remote (`git push`)

+Note: You need to manually run `git add` before using this command.

 ### Help Command (`--help`)
 Displays usage information including: